AviatrixSystems/Docs/Downloads/samlclient.rst

 *********

 The Mac client can be downloaded from `this link <https://s3-us-west-2.amazonaws.com/aviatrix-download/AviatrixVPNClient/AVPNC_mac.pkg>`__.
 Please make sure that you are running macOS 10.12(Sierra) or higher.

+The Mac client checksum can be downloaded from `this link <https://aviatrix-download.s3-us-west-2.amazonaws.com/AviatrixVPNClient/AVPNC_mac.pkg.checksum.txt>`__.

 If you have installed version 1.4.26 or lower, please uninstall before you install the newer version.
 Please note that the client uses the default browser, and Safari is not supported (will show certificate warnings)